Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 What Happens If You Bid Without It

 Automatic disqualification.
-There is no appeal process for missing a required certification.
-The contracting officer cannot waive it.
-You do not get to explain.
+There’s no appeal process for missing a required certification.
+The contracting officer can’t waive it.
+You don’t get to explain.
 Your bid goes in the trash.

 This is different from most other requirements where you might get a phone call asking for a missing document.
-CMMC compliance either exists or it does not.
+CMMC compliance either exists or it doesn’t.
 The government checks before awards are made and often before best-and-final offers are requested.

-Worse, if you represent in your bid that you meet CMMC requirements and you do not, that is a False Claims Act issue.
+Worse, if you represent in your bid that you meet CMMC requirements and you don’t, that’s a False Claims Act issue.
 Contractors have faced serious legal exposure for misrepresenting their compliance status on federal bids.

 Level 1 vs Level 2: What You Actually Need to Do